Candle maker Blyth rejects takeover offer from CVSL

-(Reuters) - Candle maker Blyth Inc BTH.N rejected an unsolicited acquisition proposal from direct seller CVSL Inc CVSL.PK, saying the offer was not supported by committed financing and may leave it saddled with debt.
+Nov 15 (Reuters) - Candle maker Blyth Inc rejected an unsolicited acquisition proposal from direct seller CVSL Inc , saying the offer was not supported by committed financing and may leave it saddled with debt.

 CVSL last month proposed to acquire Blyth for $16.75 per share, or about $270 million.